betteriot/betteriot-principles/README.md

 ## Lifecycle

-### 27. The organisation MUST offer the ability for a user to factory reset the device.
+### 27. The vendor MUST offer the ability for a user to factory reset the device.

     Assessment criteria: Device and/or backend has factory reset functionality ?

-### 28. The organisation MUST be clear about the expected lifetime of the service provided by the device and backend.
+### 28. The vendor MUST be clear about the expected lifetime of the service provided by the device and backend.

-    Assessment criteria: Include on the packaging of the product and on the online presence of the organisation a clear statement of intended lifetime and support.
+    Assessment criteria: Include on the packaging of the product and on the online presence of the vendor a clear statement of intended lifetime and support.
 Post-lifetime support should be clearly explained ( replacement part vendor list.
 An End of Life T&C’s and End of Life actions should be well defined - including in case of bankruptcy, takeover, etc.Should include ‘what happens to my data?’ and ‘what happens to my device(s)?’

-### 29. The organisation MUST be clear about the levels of customer support provided during the lifetime of the product.
+### 29. The vendor MUST be clear about the levels of customer support provided during the lifetime of the product.

     Assessment criteria: description of customer support mechanisms online or on the on the packaging.

-### 30. The organisation SHOULD document any parts that a customer can repair using commonly accessible tools and skills.
+### 30. The vendor SHOULD document any parts that a customer can repair using commonly accessible tools and skills.

     Assessment criteria: Publicly available instructions and in an accessible format.
 STL files should be made available if the piece is expected to be 3D printed.

-### 31. The organisation SHOULD supply spare parts on request during the lifecycle of the product.
+### 31. The vendor SHOULD supply spare parts on request during the lifecycle of the product.

-    Assessment criteria: A clear and accessible form that a customer can fill in to request these part should be included as part of the packaging or online presence of the organisation.
+    Assessment criteria: A clear and accessible form that a customer can fill in to request these part should be included as part of the packaging or online presence of the vendor.

-### 32. The organisation SHOULD be able to list the geographic regions involved in the supply chain.
+### 32. The vendor SHOULD be able to list the geographic regions involved in the supply chain.

     Assessment criteria: Regions example: http://goodnightlamp.com/country-list/

-### 33. The organisation SHOULD be able to list at least the first level of suppliers involved in their supply chain.
+### 33. The vendor SHOULD be able to list at least the first level of suppliers involved in their supply chain.

     Assessment criteria: TODO